Skip to main content

 How to prevent dengue

-If you're at increased risk of dengue, you should avoid travelling to countries where the infection is found.
+If you're at increased risk of getting seriously ill from dengue, you should consider not travelling to countries where the infection is found.

 At-risk groups include those who: